France struggle past Italy in their final Six Nations match

 Ntamack missed the chance to convert, his only slip-up of the afternoon.

-Italy remain waiting for their first win in the tournament since February 2015 with more disappointment for the long-suffering fans in their 100th Six Nations match and 500th in their history.
+Italy are still waiting for their first win in the tournament since February 2015 with more disappointment for the long-suffering fans in their 100th Six Nations match and 500th in their history.

 ?
 2019 AFP